Messaging Relationship Records

 • Emailing relationships directly allows users to more effectively track message engagement via the relationship timeline.

-2. Click New Query.
+4. Select New Query.

-• Type - Select Configurable Joins
+• Type: Configurable Joins

-• Category - Select Related
+• Category: Related

-• Base - Select Relation
+• Base: Relation

-5. Filters - Add filters to isolate the records being targeted (or suppressed) for the mailing.
-For example, the 'Relationship Type' filter can be used to search for relationship records of certain types, such as those that could be parents.
+7. Add filters.
+Add filters to isolate the records being targeted (or suppressed) for the mailing.
+For example, the Relationship Type filter identifies relationship records of certain types, like parents.

 Best Practice

-Add the Relationship Deceased filter to ensure that the query does not pull any relationships marked as Yes.
+Add the Relationship Deceased filter to ensure that the query does not pull any relationships marked Yes.

-4. Within this recipient list query, add any necessary exports and filters.
-For a message that should look exactly the same for both prospects/applicants and relationship records, be sure that these exports have the same names as the exports in the first recipient list query.
-Rename any exports as necessary, namely the "Email" export, so that both email export names match.
+• For a message identical for both prospects/applicants and relationship records, these exports should have the same names as the exports in the first recipient list query.

-5. With multiple recipient list queries, there is no need to CC recipients on these mailings in the same way that would be necessary with one recipient list.
+With multiple recipient list queries, there is no need to CC recipients on these mailings in the same way that would be necessary with one recipient list.

 🔔 Important!